 The walleye is a late year one fish that sometimes evades a player if they don’t pay attention to the rainy day requirement.
 If you have a dry fall, it’s all the more important to prioritize some fishing after noon on one of those days to fill out the Community Center bundle and get that out of the way before going back to tending the pumpkin patches.

-Other Stardew Valley articles you may enjoy
+Other Stardew Valley articles and guides you may enjoy

 - Stardew Shad Guide